 Board Members unanimously agreed that HTPE should continue to explore this opportunity further and take a leading role coordinating next steps with CDOT and interested stakeholders, up to a point.
 Board Members also agreed that it warrants further discussion, in the context of HPTEs core competencies, at the Board Retreat in February.
 Andrew Gomez (Attorney General's Office) confirmed that the Federal and Colfax Cloverleaf redevelopment fits within the laws governing HPTE because it relates to transportation infrastructure.
 It is simply a question of when to hand it over, i.e., once it is about to move outside HPTE's scope.
 Director Spector confirmed that HPTE staff would work with the Attorney General's office to determine financing options, when appropriate.
 Mr. Spector also outlined that HPTE staff needed to determine possible costs and revenue streams.
-The city has committed to this project and identified resources to take it Transportation Commissioner Hofmeister stated, from the audience, that the Cloverleaf is a CDOT asset.
-He also asked about consulting the Transportation Commission, and how much exploring this would cost? o Director Spector responded by stating that budget line items are already included in the existing HPTE budget to explore the Cloverleaf redevelopment, as well as other areas including parking, which were approved by the Transportation Commission (TC) and HTPE Board through the Fee for Service IAA in March 2018.
-Once the HPTE Board had received an update on progress and agreed that staff should continue to explore this opportunity, it will also be brought before the TC.
+The city has committed to this project and identified resources to take it forward.
+Transportation Commissioner Hofmeister stated, from the audience, that the Cloverleaf is a CDOT asset.
+He also asked about consulting the Transportation Commission, and how much exploring this would cost?
+Director Spector responded by stating that budget line items are already included in the existing HPTE budget to explore the Cloverleaf redevelopment, as well as other areas including parking, which were approved by the Transportation Commission (TC) and HTPE Board through the Fee for Service IAA in March 2018.
+Once the HPTE Board had received an update on progress and agreed that staff should continue to explore the soport.
 Director Scott noted that we need to keep revisiting the role of HPTE, particularly its core competencies, but that ultimately it was established to think differently and explore new ways to fund surface transportation projects.
-Dan Shaw (West Colfax Bid) spoke from the audience and welcomed CDOT and HPTE participation in the process to determine the best use of the land around the Cloverleaf.
-Mr. Shaw also highlighted that there is excitement and buy-in from the local community to move the project forward.
-Roll Call Regular All Board members, except Chair Marostica and Director Bowes, were present.
-The Meeting meeting began at 10:55 am.
+Dan Shaw (West Colfax Bid) spoke from the audience and welcomed CDOT and HPTE participation in the process to determine the be Roll Call Regular Meeting All Board members, except Chair Marostica and Director Bowes, were present.
+The meeting began at 10:55 am.
 Public Comment There were no public comments.
-Director's David Spector (HPTE Director) provided the Directors Report to the board, which included information on the following: Report HPTE staff presented as part of an Association for the Improvement of American Infrastructure (AIAI) webinar on P3s • Express Lanes Master Plan workshop was held in December, which some HPTE Board Members participated in • Attended the Commuting Solutions Legislative Breakfast (9th January) along with several HPTE Board Members Build America Transportation Investment Center Institute (BATIC), which is a subgroup of the American Association of State Highway and Transportation Officials (AASHTO), asked HPTE to serve as the co-chair for a new community of practice for P3 practitioners.
+Director's Report David Spector (HPTE Director) provided the Directors Report to the board, which included information on the following: HPTE staff presented as part of an Association for the Improvement of American Infrastructure (AIAI) webinar on P3s Express Lanes Master Plan workshop was held in December, which some HPTE Board Members participated in Attended the Commuting Solutions Legislative Breakfast (9th January) along with several HPTE Board Members Build America Transportation Investment Center Institute (BATIC), which is a subgroup of the American Association of State Highway and Transportation Officials (AASHTO), asked HPTE to serve as the co-chair for a new community of practice for P3 practitioners.
 This speaks volumes about HPTE and how highly it is perceived by the P3 community.

-New Executive Director at CDOT, Shoshana Lew.
+New Executive Director at CDOT, Shoshana Lew .
 A transition is happening at